King Koopa's Kool Kartoons: Legacy

-Due to King Koopa's Kool Kartoon's one-time broadcast format, the show has become one of DIC Entertainment's and Nintendo's famous examples of lost media, and efforts to preserve the show have begun to materialize.
+Due to King Koopa's Kool Kartoon's one-time broadcast format, the show has become one of DIC Entertainment's and Nintendo's famous examples of lost media, and efforts to preserve the show have been ongoing.
+In 2005, a user on the website Retro Junk uploaded the series' intro as a memento.
+Years later, several excerpts were uploaded, but no full episodes have been found.